First Time Renting a Car in Dubai, Complete Guide (2026)

 Get the police report — required for any insurance claim

-Take photos of all vehicles, damage, and the location
+Take photos of all vehicles, the damage, and the location

-[H2] Can I extend my rental?
-[P] Yes — just WhatsApp us.
-Same-day extension, no paperwork.
+Yes — just WhatsApp us.
+Same-day extensions, no paperwork.
 We confirm the new return date and adjusted price on WhatsApp.
 No office visit needed.

-[H2] Can I drive a rental car to other emirates?
-[P] Yes — you can drive anywhere within the UAE: Abu Dhabi, Sharjah, Ajman, Fujairah, Ras Al Khaimah, Al Ain.
-Cross-border travel (e.g. Oman) needs prior approval — WhatsApp us at least 24 hours ahead; additional insurance may be required.
+Yes — you can drive anywhere within the UAE: Abu Dhabi, Sharjah, Ajman, Fujairah, Ras Al Khaimah, and Al Ain.
+Cross-border travel (for example, to Oman) needs prior approval — WhatsApp us at least 24 hours ahead, as additional insurance may be required.

-Speed cameras are everywhere — stick to the posted limit, don't rely on the buffer
+Speed cameras are everywhere — stick to the posted limit and don't rely on the buffer

 Lane discipline matters — the left lane is for fast traffic, don't cruise in it